 This Program defines the rules of providing the state assistance targeted to mitigate the damages caused by the spread of the new coronavirus pandemic, as well as the persons eligible to receive such compensation and the compensation amounts.

-This Program is extended to the citizens of Georgia, citizens of foreign countries who have the certificate of permanent residence, individuals without citizenship, refugees, or individuals with the humanitarian status who have a certificate of temporary residence.
+This Program is extended to the citizens of Georgia, citizens of foreign countries or individuals without citizenship who have the certificate of permanent residence, , refugees, or individuals with the humanitarian status who have a certificate of temporary residence.

 The terms used in this Program shall have the following meanings: